jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 EndSection
 ```

 These are modules.
-For example `glx` takes care of 3d graphical effects and we are asking X to load it alongside others.
+For example `glx` takes care of *3D graphical* effects and we are asking X to load it alongside others.

 Here are the `InputDevice`s: